-Plastic surgery after massive weight loss, or post bariatric surgery, encompasses procedures that deal with loose and redundant skin that remains after the person has lost weight.
+Plastic surgery after massive weight loss, also known as post bariatric surgery, encompasses procedures that deal with loose and redundant skin that remains after the person has lost weight.
 Once there is massive weight loss, it is unlikely that the skin will contract completely to the new smaller size of the body.
-Rolls of excess skin may remain in the abdomen or extremities making it difficult for these people to take full advantage of their new body.
-Sometimes, after large fluctuations in weight, the tissues of the abdominal wall, arms, or the legs lo se their elasticity and natural turgor, becoming lax and flaccid.
+Rolls of excess skin may remain in the abdomen or extremities, making it difficult for these people to take full advantage of their new body.
+Sometimes, after large fluctuations in weight, the tissues of the abdominal wall, arms, or the legs lose their elasticity, becoming lax and flaccid.
 The person may have localized accumulations of fat in these areas that they cannot get rid of, despite exercise.
-Striae (stretch marks) may cover the skin of the lower abdomen and occasionally extend as far as the mid-abdominal area.
+Stretch marks may cover the skin of the lower abdomen and occasionally extend as far as the mid-abdominal area.
 Stretch marks may also be present in the upper or lower extremities, making it difficult for that person to wear short sleeve shirts or pants.
 The purpose of dermolipectomy is to eliminate many of the deformities that result from excess skin and to give the abdomen and extremities a tighter, firmer, and more pleasing contour.

-Body lift surgery, or d ermolipectomy, is best thought of as a spectrum of surgical procedures that can be tailored to meet your specific need.
+Body lift surgery or dermolipectomy should be thought of as a spectrum of surgical procedures that can be tailored to meet your specific need.
 In other words, not every person requires an extensive skin excision.
-In certain situations, after losing large amounts of weight, the skin is able to retract considerably, making the need for skin excision unnecessary.
+In certain situations after losing large amounts of weight, the skin is able to retract considerably, making the need for skin excision unnecessary.
 However, if it is stretched beyond a certain limit, the skin loses this elastic potential, and it may not retract to conform to the new shape of the body.
 The degree of skin redundancy will determine the length of the scar with post bariatric surgery.
-If there is minimal skin redundancy, the scars may be very short and well hidden.
+If there is minimal skin redundancy, the scars may be very short and well-hidden.
 On the other hand, where there is a significant amount of excess skin, the scars may be long and conspicuous.
-Only your plastic surgeon can tell you how extensive the scars will be. body lift and post bariatric surgery is often combined with liposuction (fat removal), enabling Dr. Marefat to enhance the end result of surgery and put finishing touches where necessary.
+Only your plastic surgeon can tell you how extensive the scars will be.
+Body lift and post bariatric surgery is often combined with liposuction (fat removal), enabling Dr. Marefat to enhance the end result of surgery and put finishing touches where necessary.

 Your recovery from body lift and post bariatric surgery will depend on the extent of skin excision.
 If a large amount is being excised, the recovery may be 10 days.
 If a minor excision is being done, the recovery will be closer to 7 days.
 You will have a moderate amount of swelling and bruising after Virginia body lift surgery.
 The discomfort is tolerated by most patients without difficulty.
 The oral pain medication can easily control this discomfort.
 You should be able to return to your normal level of activity within 2-3 weeks after surgery.

 Body lift is an operation in which excess rolls of skin and fat are removed directly from the body or its extremities.
-To help obtain ideal results, liposuction may or may not be incorporated into the operation.
+To help obtain ideal results, Dr. Marefat may incorporate liposuction into the operation.
 After bariatric surgery (gastric stapling or gastric bypass), the patient may lose a considerable amount of weight.
 The skin, however, may not be able to contract to the smaller abdomen and extremities.
-This excess skin may become very burdensome, even difficult to keep clean.
-At times it may even become difficult for someone to find or wear clothing.
+This excess skin may become very burdensome or even difficult to keep clean.
+At times, it may even become difficult for someone to find or wear clothing.
 A dermolipectomy is a spectrum of procedures designed to eliminate excessive skin and fat.
 Whether you have lost weight through diet or through bariatric surgery, a body lift can visibly emphasize the fruits of your hard work.

 In the first consultation, you will discuss your concerns with our patient care coordinators and Dr. Marefat.
 We will explain what you need to know about each procedure and help to determine what is best for you.
 You will receive information booklets and pricing on the procedure.

 A body lift is done by directly removing excess skin and fat.
 The incisions are usually placed along less conspicuous areas on the body.
 The extent of the incision will depend on the amount of loose skin present.
-Sometimes it can be done through limited incisions.
-At other times, the excess skin is so much that the incisions are long by necessity.
+Sometimes, it can be done through limited incisions.
+At other times, the excess skin is so abundant that the incisions are long by necessity.
 The final contouring and shaping of the area may be done with selective liposuction.
-Unless it is necessary, a Virginia body lift does not address underlying muscle or fascia.
+Unless it is necessary, a Virginia body lift does not address underlying muscles or tissues.

-After body lift surgery you will have a moderate degree of discomfort.
+After body lift surgery, you will have a moderate degree of discomfort.
 The length of recovery will depend on the extent of skin excision.
-Larger cases may need up to 2 weeks, while smaller cases may need only a few days.
-Since the body lift surgery is limited to the skin, the down -time associated with it is not as significant as procedures that also address muscle and fascia (the outer layer of tissue covering the muscle).
+Larger cases may need up to 2 weeks; smaller cases may need only a few days.
+Since the body lift surgery is limited to the skin, the downtime associated with it is not as significant as procedures that also address muscle and the outer layer of tissue covering the muscle.